timdevorg/timdevorg/README.md

 I know basic stupid Java.
 Currently learning Rust (fuck c++).

 ### Why tf would you work on emulators?
 I've used them, you have probably as well.
-I love them, they preserve games + let us mod them.
+I love them, they preserve games + lets us mod them.
 So why not contribute and become a developer?
 Yes it will take lots of time, but I love coding and want to support game preservation.